KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 ~~~~~~~~~~

 -  For a desktop app, put your settings page inside a dialog window.
--  Place buttons at the bottom of the settings.
-The *Apply* to the right, an
+-  Place Help, Defaults, Reset, OK, Apply, and Cancel buttons on the bottom of
+   the dialog window.
-   optional :doc:`Get New Stuff! <getnew>` button to the right above the Apply
+-  If there is a :doc:`Get New Stuff! <getnew>` button, place it above the
-   button.
+   bottom row of buttons.

    .. figure:: /img/SettingsButtons.png
       :alt: Buttons on the bottom of the settings